hitishkavaishnav27/IC-2K24-38_Pythonlab_HitishkaVaishnav/README.md

 6. Hi    There
    Bye — Right

-## Section C and D – Programs with aim, logic, and sample input/output
+### Section C and D – Programs with aim, logic, and sample input/output

-1. Variable and Identifier Practice
+## 1. Variable and Identifier Practice

+Aim:
-Aim: To declare variables and display their values and data types.
+To declare variables and display their values and data types.

+Logic:
-Logic: Different variables are created for name, age, height, and student status.
+Different variables are created for name, age, height, and student status.
 The type() function is used to display their data types.

 Sample Input / Output:
-''' text
 Name: Hitishka Type: <class 'str'>
 Age: 19 Type: <class 'int'>
 Height: 5.6 Type: <class 'float'>
 Student: True Type: <class 'bool'>

-3. Greeting Program
+## 2. Greeting Program

+Aim:
-Aim: To take the user's name, age, and city as input and display them in one sentence.
+To take the user's name, age, and city as input and display them in one sentence.

+Logic:
-Logic: The program takes the user's name, age, and city using input().
+The program takes the user's name, age, and city using input().
 An f-string is used to combine all three values into one sentence.

 Sample Input / Output:
 Enter your name: Hitishka
 Enter your age: 19
 Enter your city: Indore
 My name is Hitishka, I am 19 years old, and I live in Indore.

-4. Arithmetic Operations
+## 3. Arithmetic Operations

+Aim:
-Aim: To perform basic arithmetic operations on two numbers.
+To perform basic arithmetic operations on two numbers.

+Logic:
-Logic: Two numbers are taken as input and converted into numbers using float().
+Two numbers are taken as input and converted into numbers using float().
 The program calculates their sum, difference, product, quotient, and remainder.

 Sample Input / Output:
 Enter first number: 10
 Enter second number: 3